-When planning our Bermuda holiday with Fairmont Hotels as the #MyDestinationStory semi-finalists, the idea of surfing was brought to our attention.
-Surfing?
-In Bermuda?
-I had no idea you could surf in Bermuda.
-Of course, having never attempted to surf before, we were up for the challenge.
-It just so happened that the conditions were ideal on the day that we went surfing.
+The conditions for surfing were ideal on the day that we decided to try our hand at this water sport.
 It was quite windy and there were numerous waves rolling in to the shore.
 We met up with Cullen from Isolated Surfboards at Horseshoe Bay Beach for our lessons.
-Cullen has 17 years of surfing experience and teaches people of all ages.
-He was incredibly patient and kind – the word “patient” being key as we were absolute beginners at the sport.
+Cullen has 20+ years of surfing experience and teaches people of all ages.
+He is incredibly patient and kind – the word “patient” being key as we were absolute beginners at the sport.
 Cullen even designs and customizes his own surfboards.
-We were happy to be in the hands of a pro.
+We were thrilled to learn alongside this pro.

 At the end of our surfing excursion, Cullen showed us a spot along the beach where we could hike up on some rocks for incredible views of the ocean.
 We walked along huge boulders for breathtaking sights of the beach and the cove.